What is a BRUTE-FORCE ATTACK?

-You can also enable cPHulk as another method of Brute-Force Detection. cPHulk is a security feature on cPanel servers that locks down the cPanel and WHM logins, SSH logins, FTP logins and IMAP/POP3 logins.
+Furthermore, you can also enable cPHulk as another method of Brute-Force Detection. cPHulk is a security feature on cPanel servers that locks down the cPanel and WHM logins, SSH logins, FTP logins and IMAP/POP3 logins.
 It will block IP’s after too many failed logins from a single IP address.

 Security Best Practices